tess-phillips/ToDoList/README.md

 To run it locally:

-1 Clone the repository: `git clone https://github.com/tess-phillips/ToDoList.git` 2 Navigate to the project directory: `cd ToDoList`
+1. Clone the repository: `git clone https://github.com/tess-phillips/ToDoList.git`
+2. Navigate to the project directory: `cd ToDoList`
-3 Open the index.html file in a web browser.
+3. Open the index.html file in a web browser.
-4 Use the application to add, track, complete, and delete tasks in the to-do list.
+4. Use the application to add, track, complete, and delete tasks in the to-do list.
-5 Review the automated tests in the test.js file to ensure the functionality is covered.
+5. Review the automated tests in the test.js file to ensure the functionality is covered.

+## Usage <a name="usage"></a>

 ## Learning Outcomes <a name="outcomes"></a>